adrien-seavium/notion-crm-toolkit/playbooks/fullenrich-notion-make-playbook.md

 ## 💡 Tips & Gotchas

-- **Credit cost:** FullEnrich charges ~50 credits per attempt, successful or not.
+- **Credit cost:** FullEnrich charges ~10 credits per attempt, successful only.
 The Router avoids wasted calls by branching cleanly on empty results.
 - **Webhook URL security:** Never commit your Make webhook URL to a public repo.
 Store it in a `.env` file or your team's secrets manager.
 Rotate it if leaked.
 - **Notion Legacy → Data Source:** Migrate when Make prompts you — it avoids future bugs.
 Re-map all fields after migration.
 - **Better match rate:** Adding a LinkedIn URL to the FullEnrich module significantly improves phone match success (~30% uplift in practice).
 Worth adding to your Notion DB as a field.